-Dashboard software helps you manage and understand data from your marketing campaigns.
+Dashboard software helps you manage and understand information about your marketing efforts.
 You can use it to track KPIs, marketing metrics, and other key data, and you can manipulate the data through visualizations and charts to understand the data at a glance.

 Marketing Dashboards Comparison Criteria